Last Updated on October 26, 2020

 - Cleaning products (Different products regardless of their use have different contents.
 When burning these products, always do it in a ventilated area and only to get the fire going.)

 - Potato Chips (foods with high corn and oil contents burn well, Doritos for example)

-- Hair (works as tinder but has an extremely bad odor when burnt)
+- Hair (works like tinder but has an extremely bad odor when burnt)